-The Health and Safety project risk assessment details key health and safety risks associated with the sites activities.
-A risk register is hosted within our electronic Health and Safety platform Donesafe within 'Risk Management'.
-Information entered here includes hazards, their associated risks, inherent risk, residual risk and controls.
+The Health and Safety project risk assessment details key health and safety risks associated with the site's activities.
+A Ryman Construction risk register is hosted within our electronic Health and Safety platform Donesafe within 'Risk Management'.
+Any additional site-specific risks that are not listed within the Ryman Construction risk register must be added as required (e.g. sediment ponds).

-It is the responsibility of the Regional Construction Manager and Project Manager to make sure an up to date project risk assessment is completed and maintained.
+It is the responsibility of the Regional Construction Manager and Project Manager to make sure an up-to-date project risk assessment is completed and maintained.
 This is supported by the site Health and Safety Team.